 Railguns are in use by the U.S. navy

 After years of research and development, railguns are now in common use on U.S. naval ships.* Unlike traditional artillery, which create force with explosive materials, the railgun is powered entirely by electricity from the ship's grid.
 It works by storing up a supply of electrical power, using what is called a pulse-forming network, which is then converted to an electromagnetic pulse.
 This travels up the barrel along parallel tracks of magnetic rails, forcing the projectile out of the gun, away from the power source.

-The weapon is capable of firing a five-inch metal projectile, itself equipped with complex internal guidance systems, over 220 miles at close to mach 10.
-This is fast enough to set the air around the projectile ablaze, while delivering it to targets hundreds of miles away in mere minutes.
+The weapon is capable of firing an 18-inch metal projectile, itself equipped with complex internal guidance systems, over 100 miles at close to mach 6.
+This is fast enough to set the air around the projectile ablaze, while delivering it to targets in mere minutes.
 Explosive rounds are unnecessary, since the kinetic energy released upon impact yields more power than traditional bombs of much greater size.
 New rapid-fire systems allow for a launch rate of around ten per minute.

 A number of technical issues first had to be overcome to reach this point though.
 Advances in materials technology were required to keep the barrel from wearing out after repeated firings, while the projectiles needed to be outfitted in a way that protected internal guidance systems during launch.
 New cooling techniques also had to be introduced.
 The guns themselves originally required more electricity than standard naval ships could provide.
 This was overcome with advances in energy efficiency, along with ultra-dense storage batteries.

 In combat situations, the railgun offers major benefits.
 It has greater accuracy over extremely long ranges.
 It can be used as initial cover fire for marines landing on shore, or as a defense against incoming missiles and other threats.
 Ships armed with these hi-tech weapons are able to attack with virtual impunity, safe from almost any retaliatory strike.
 Railguns become widespread around the world in the 2030s, adopted by many other navies.
 This devastating form of weaponry provides a considerable advantage in modern conflicts.**